HyunHub/HotelWebsite/README.md

 4. You can cancle the reservation
 5. You can check our new news on Notice tap

--- We also provide the wedding hall, the restaurant and the meeting room
+-- We also provide the wedding hall, the meeting room and restaurants

 -- You can book those services the same way as room reservation.

+## Development Environment
+* JAVA
+* Spring
+* JSP
+* ORACLE DATABASE
+* WEB SERVER TOMCAT
+* JQUERY
+* HTML CSS XML JAVASCRIPT